Charlotte Corday: Biography

 Born in Saint-Saturnin-des-Ligneries, a hamlet in the commune of Écorches (Orne), in Normandy, Corday was a member of a minor aristocratic family.
 Her father was Jacques François de Corday, Seigneur d'Armont, and her mother was Charlotte Marie Jacqueline Gaultier de Mesnival.
 Her parents were cousins, and she was a fifth-generation descendant of the dramatist Pierre Corneille.

-While a young girl, her older sister and her mother died.
+While she was a young girl, her older sister and her mother died.
 Her father, unable to cope with his grief over their deaths, sent Corday and her younger sister to the Abbaye aux Dames convent in Caen, where Corday had access to the abbey's library and first encountered the writings of Plutarch, Jean-Jacques Rousseau, and Voltaire.
 After 1791, she lived in Caen with her aunt, Madame le Coustellier de Bretteville-Gouville.
 The two developed a close relationship, and Corday was the sole heir to her aunt's estate.

-Corday's physical appearance is described on her passport as "five feet and one inch ... hair and eyebrows auburn, eyes gray, forehead high, mouth medium size, chin dimpled, and an oval face".
+Corday's physical appearance is described on her passport as "five feet and one inch ...
+[155 cm] hair and eyebrows auburn, eyes gray, forehead high, mouth medium size, chin dimpled, and an oval face".